ultravioletrs/cocos/hal/cloud-init/buildroot/README.md

-# Hardware Abstraction Layer (HAL) for Confidential Computing
+# Buildroot External Tree for Cloud-Init

-Cocos HAL for Linux is framework for building custom in-enclave Linux distribution.
+Cocos HAL for Linux is framework for building custom in-enclave Linux distribution that can be used with disk.

 ## Usage